Blog

 Domestic flights

-Canadian travellers should check their rights under the recently passed Passenger Bill of Rights in Canada.
+Canadian travellers should check their rights under the Passenger Bill of Rights in Canada.

 What is the time limit for claiming flight delay compensation in the European Union?

-In case you are unsure and find it hard to establish the reason for your flight delay, you can use our free compensation calculator.
+In case you are unsure and find it difficult to establish the reason for your flight delay, you can use our free compensation calculator.

 1 year time limit for flight delay compensation